Leonard Farrugia

-Leonard "Nardu" Farrugia (born 25 November 1956 in Kirkop) is a Maltese former footballer.
+Leonard "Nardu" Farrugia (born 25 November 1956 in Kirkop) is a Maltese retired footballer.
 He played for Kirkop United, St George's and Valletta.
 Farrugia was capped eighteen times for the Malta national football team and scored twice.

 Club career

 Farrugia started playing football for his hometown team Kirkop United.
 His father Clement founded the club and was its first president.
 Leonard was loaned to St George's before signing for Valletta in 1976.